 How and when will I know if a prospective tenant has been approved?

-Following the interview, the board will contact the Company Secretary within 24 hrs to inform her of the board’s decision.
+Following the interview, the board will contact the Company Secretary within 24 hrs to advise the board’s decision.
 The Board is not required to give and does not give reasons for declining to approve a tenant.
 The Company Secretary will then contact the real estate agent or shareholder on the same day to let them know the outcome.

 What if something inside the unit needs attention?